 One person who's not surprised that a random photo on the Internet could suddenly get swept up in a torrent of web-induced hilarity is Wayne Miltz.
 Miltz, 31, is an investor and former employee of Quickmeme, the site where many of the Ridiculously Photogenic Guy memes originated.
-His brother Stephen founded the site in early 2011 after realizing that meme enthusiasts needed a quick and dirty way to upload images to the internet and add captions.
+Quickmeme was founded by Shah Pavel Jamal in 2011 and later sold to Wayne and his brother Steven

 "The whole vision with Quickmeme is just to make it simple and fast and easy to create these things," Miltz said in a phone interview.
 The site is immediately intuitive, propelling one past the realm of mere meme consumption toward the enlightenment stage of generating your own memes.
 It beckons the user on nearly every page to "add your own caption," and before you know it you're attempting to encapsulate your own witty observations on a picture of a socially awkward penguin or a hipster barista.